Bernard Leach: Midlife

 Leach advocated simple and utilitarian forms.
 His ethical pots stand in opposition to what he called fine art pots, which promoted aesthetic concerns rather than function.
 Popularized in the 1940s after the publication of A Potter's Book, his style had lasting influence on counter-culture and modern design in North America during the 1950s and 1960s.
 Leach's pottery produced a range of "standard ware" handmade pottery for the general public.
 He continued to produce pots which were exhibited as works of art.

 Many potters from all over the world were apprenticed at the Leach Pottery, and spread Leach's style and beliefs.
 His British associates and trainees include Michael Cardew, Katherine Pleydell-Bouverie, David Leach (his son), Janet Darnell (whom Leach married in 1956) and William Marshall.
-Another of his students at St Ives was William Worrall who became chief craftsman at the Chalice Well crafts guild in Glastonbury.
-His American apprentices include Warren MacKenzie (who likewise influenced many potters through his teaching at the University of Minnesota), Byron Temple, Clary Illian and Jeff Oestrich.
-He was a major influence on the leading New Zealand potter Len Castle who travelled to London to spend time working with him in the mid-1950s.
+Another of his students at St Ives was William Worrall who became chief craftsman at the Chalice Well crafts guild in Glastonbury and Muriel Bell, co-founder of the Lanchester Marionettes.
+His American apprentices include Warren MacKenzie (who likewise influenced many potters through his teaching at the University of Minnesota), Byron Temple.
+He was a major influence on New Zealand potter Len Castle who travelled to London to spend time working with him in the mid-1950s.
 Another apprentice was an Indian potter Nirmala Patwardhan who developed the so-called Nirmala glaze based on an 11th-century Chinese technique.
 His four Canadian apprentices, John Reeve, Glenn Lewis, Michael Henry and Ian Steele helped to shape the pottery scene in Vancouver and the Canadian west coast during the 1960 and 1970s.
 The Cypriot potter Valentinos Charalambous trained with Leach in 1950-51.

 Leach was instrumental, with Muriel Rose, in organising the only International Conference of Potters and Weavers in July 1952 at Dartington Hall, where he had been working and teaching.
 It included exhibitions of British pottery and textiles since 1920, Mexican folk art, and works by conference participants, among them Shoji Hamada and US-based Bauhaus potter Marguerite Wildenhain.
 Another important contributor was Japanese aesthetician Soetsu Yanagi, author of The Unknown Craftsman.
-According to Brent Johnson, "The most important outcome of the conference was that it helped organize the modern studio pottery movement by giving a voice to the people who became its leaders…it gave them [Leach, Hamada and Yanagi] celebrity status…[while] Marguerite Wildenhain emerged from Dartington Hall as the most important craft potter in America."
+According to Brent Johnson, "The most important outcome of the conference was that it helped organize the modern studio pottery movement by giving a voice to the people who became its leaders...it gave them [Leach, Hamada and Yanagi] celebrity status...[while]
+Marguerite Wildenhain emerged from Dartington Hall as the most important craft potter in America."
+He was an active member of the Red Rose Guild.

+Leach was an influential participant in the Pottery seminar at Black Mountain College in 1952, attended by many younger and later prominent potters.

 Later years

-He continued to produce work until 1972 and never ended his passion for travelling, which made him a precursor of today's artistic globalism.
+Leach continued to produce work until 1972 and never ended his passion for travelling.
 He continued to write about ceramics even after losing his eyesight.

 The Victoria and Albert Museum in London held a major exhibition of his art in 1977.

-The Leach Pottery still remains open today, accompanied by a museum displaying many pieces by Leach and his students.
+The Leach Pottery remains in operation, accompanied by a museum displaying many pieces by Leach and his students.